 - Canned vegetables and fruit( choose canned in water or 100% juice instead of syrup)

 - Grains ( oats, rice barley, farro, etc.)

 - Canned soups

-Perishable foods that can be stored but in the refrigerator or by freezing
+Perishable foods that can be stored in the refrigerator or by freezing

-- Fresh veggies( either refrigerate for few days or cut and freeze for longer use)
+- Fresh veggies( either refrigerate for a few days or cut and freeze for more prolonged use)

 - Potatoes, tomatoes, garlic, and ginger can be kept outside